markbirbeck/sifttt/README.md

 var gulp = require('gulp');
 var sifttt = require('sifttt');

+var connections = { ... };
 var recipe = { ... };

-sifttt.addRecipe(gulp, recipe);
+sifttt.addRecipe(gulp, recipe, connections);
 ```

 This will create a gulp task with the recipe's name, which can be used from the command-line like any other gulp task.
+The `connections` parameter is optional and provides options for channels that are used in the recipe.

 ## Recipe Parameters

-The parameters passed to the `addRecipe()` method are:
+The properties passed in the `recipe` parameter to the `addRecipe()` method are:

 ### name